 Topicals may provide temporary relief.
 Avoid applying anything that is medicated or using essential oils without checking with the client.
 They may have allergies or just plain dislike the smell or sensation of something.

-A 2013 review comparing ten studies utilizing varied treatments used with athletes diagnosed with iliotibial band syndrome, including deep tissue massage with transverse friction utilized in one study, ends with this summary: from clinical experience, rest is the best treatment for the acute cases.
-This treatment becomes less useful as it becomes a more chronic condition when bursal and periosteal changes have set in.
+Overall, the researchers concluded, “from clinical experience, rest is the best treatment for the acute cases.
+This treatment becomes less useful as it becomes a more chronic condition when bursal and periosteal changes have set in.”

-There is limited evidence to support one specific approach to the treatment of iliotibial band syndrome.
-However, when looking at the desired goal of return to sport, a combination of rest of about two to six weeks, stretching, pain management, and modification of running habits produces a high return to sport rate.
-The takeaway there is there is limited evidence to support one specific approach to the treatment of iliotibial band syndrome.
+There’s limited evidence to support one specific approach to the treatment of IT band syndrome.
+However, the evidence currently shows that a combination of rest of about two to six weeks, stretching, pain management, and modification of running habits produces a high return-to-sport rate.

 While we would like to think massage therapy is helpful for everything and everybody, that is simply not true.
 One person may have a great outcome while another calls you the next day to say they have not felt any relief.
 Do your best work and don’t take it personally.

-One thing that is certain about the IT band and iliotibial band syndrome is that nothing is certain.
+One thing that’s certain about the IT band and iliotibial band syndrome is that nothing is certain.
 While there are many studies on knee pain in medical databases, the number of studies on iliotibial band syndrome are relatively small, compared to many other pain problems.